Get

 Grooming

-When it comes to grooming, the Great Dane is generally easy to take care of.
+Regarding grooming, the Great Dane is generally easy to take care of.
 Their coat of fur is short and requires only occasional combing or brushing.
-They are great at self-care, so bathing usually isn’t required.
-Even if they get dirty while on an adventure, an hour outside before coming in should result in a dog that’s ready to spend time inside without causing a horrible mess.
-They require lots of exercise so their nails should stay naturally trimmed as time goes on.
+They are great at self-care, so frequent bathing usually isn’t required.
+However, they need regular tooth brushing and monthly nail trimming to stay healthy.

 Health Conditions

-Like Kangals, Great Danes are usually healthy dogs throughout their lives.
+Like Kangals, Great Danes are usually healthy dogs.
 There are a handful of conditions to be aware of that could creep up at any time, even if the chance of such conditions developing is small.

 Here’s what potential owners should know about: